SleepFoundation readers get the best price on GoodMorning.com Mattresses.

 Three layers of foam make up the Recore Mattress, combining cooling, contouring, and support.

 The comfort layer uses 1.5 inches of synthetic latex, which contours to relieve pressure while providing a bit of bounce.
 A graphite infusion helps transfer excess heat away from the sleeper’s and towards air channels so that it can escape from the sleep surface.

 A 2-inch layer of polyfoam serves as the transition layer.
 It helps redistribute the sleeper’s weight for enhanced pressure relief while acting as a barrier between the comfort and support layers.
 An infusion of gel within the polyfoam further cools the mattress.
 The support core consists of 7 inches of polyfoam, which reinforces the surface of the mattress and absorbs motion.

 The Recore Mattress is encased in a cover that is removable and machine-washable.
 It is made up of a blend of polyester, spandex, and poly-viscose.
 This material is breathable to allow cooling airflow into the mattress surface.
 Silver-coated threads within the cover have antimicrobial properties to resist microbe growth.

 With a rating of around 6 on the 10-point firmness scale, the Recore Mattress has a medium firm feel.
 This is on the softer end of the average range, making it a popular firmness for individuals who weigh less than 105 kilograms and side sleepers from all weight groups.

-The Recore Mattress is an all-foam model constructed of three layers: a comfort layer of graphite-infused synthetic latex, a transition layer of gel-infused polyfoam, and a support core of polyfoam.
+The Recore Mattress is constructed of three layers: a comfort layer of graphite-infused synthetic latex, a transition layer of gel-infused polyfoam, and a support core of polyfoam.

 Infused with Silver Ions